Hiring A Personal Injury Lawyer

 You will find that most personal injury law firms—including ours—work on what is known as a contingency basis.
 This means that the law firm only gets paid if they successfully reach a settlement or court award for you.
 If the firm does reach a successful outcome for you, the payment is typically based on a percentage of that settlement or court award.

 The contingency fee is unique in that it allows individuals access to legal representation at no up-front cost.
 Without the contingency fee, individuals deserving of legal representation would not be able to afford that protection.
-It is our opinion that personal injury lawyers who work on a contingency basis are playing an important role in keeping auto insurance companies and premises liability carriers (Think: Grocery Store Slip And Falls) in check.
+It is our opinion that personal injury lawyers who work on a contingency basis play an important role in keeping auto insurance companies and premises liability carriers (Think: Grocery Store Slip And Falls) in check.
 Individuals injured by the negligence of others not only deserve representation, but they need it, to be sure they are treated fairly.

 Why We Like The Contingency Fee